SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Introduction

-The evaluation of Multimodal Large Language Models (MLLMs) has undergone a paradigmatic shift from general knowledge retrieval \cite{hendrycks2021mmlu, zhong2023agieval} to specialized scientific reasoning \cite{yue2024mmmu, he2024olympiadbench}.
-While contemporary benchmarks like OlympiadBench and SciBench have pushed the boundaries of university-level STEM problems \cite{dai2025physicsarena,fan2024hardmath,gu2024astrommbench,gao2025omnimath,wijk2025rebench}, they predominantly target classical domains such as kinematics or basic chemistry.
-In the specialized field of surface physics, existing efforts like PhysReason \cite{zhang2025physreason} and PHYX \cite{shen2025phyx} lack the high-dimensional expertise required to interpret Scanning Probe Microscopy (SPM) data.
-Consequently, evaluating MLLMs in such frontier scientific domains faces an inherent \textbf{"Scientific Benchmarking Trilemma"}:
+The evaluation of MLLMs has shifted toward specialized scientific reasoning \cite{yue2024mmmu, he2024olympiadbench}.
+Contemporary benchmarks focus mainly on classical fields like kinematics or basic chemistry.
+For surface physics, existing efforts such as PhysReason \cite{zhang2025physreason} lack the depth needed to interpret SPM data.
+Evaluating MLLMs in these fields faces the \textbf{``Scientific Benchmarking Trilemma''}: